 You can get an interdict from the court against a person who broke a contract with you.
-An interdict is a court order which prevents the guilty person from doing something or orders the guilty person to do something.
-(See page 156 Interdicts)
+An interdict is a court order that prevents the guilty person from doing something or orders the guilty person to do something.
+(See pg 251: Interdicts)